section-engineering-education/engineering-education/content/articles/unit-testing-with-vue-test-utils/index.md

   - url: /engineering-education/unit-testing-with-vue-test-utils/hero.png
     alt: Vue 3 Unit Testing Jest
 ---
-There are different frameworks for building apps; there are various libraries for writing unit tests.
+There are different frameworks for building apps and there are various libraries for writing unit tests.
 But when it comes to the Vue framework, [Vue-test-utils](https://v1.test-utils.vuejs.org/) is the most preferred library.
 <!--more-->
 Vue-test-utils is a testing library that is built on Jest.
-Its concept is like that of Jest, so it's elementary to catch up with if you are already familiar with Jest.
+Its concept is like that of Jest, so it's easy to catch up with if you are already familiar with Jest.

 This article will teach you how to write unit tests with the [Vue-test-utils](https://v1.test-utils.vuejs.org/) library.